-We believe graduate education in nursing prepares a professional nurse for advanced nursing practice roles and doctoral study.
+We believe graduate nursing education prepares a professional nurse for advanced nursing practice roles and doctoral study.
 Advanced practice nurses embrace the roles of expert clinician, educator, administrator, counselor, consultant, patient care manager and researcher (AANP, 2021).
-There is a focus on health promotion, disease prevention, health education and counseling, to guide patients in making smarter health and lifestyle choices, which in turn can lower patients' out-of-pocket costs.
-Learning at the graduate level is facilitated by an open collegial relationship between faculty and students that result in the development of a competent advanced practice nurse.
-The culmination of graduate nursing education is the synthesis and evaluation of advanced skills, specialized knowledge and clinical competencies to practice in primary care, and long-term health care settings, to improve patient outcomes and health of populations, while providing patient centered care.
-Graduate nursing education also fosters ongoing professional development in order to promote nursing research, ethical decision-making reflecting an appreciation of human diversity in health and illness among individuals, families, and communities experiencing life transitions (Schumacher and Meleis, 1994).
+There is a focus on health promotion, disease prevention, health education and counseling, to guide patients in making more informed health and lifestyle choices, which in turn can lower patients' healthcare related costs.

+Learning at the graduate level is facilitated by an open collegial relationship between faculty and students that results in the development of a competent advanced practice nurse.
+The culmination of graduate nursing education is the synthesis and evaluation of advanced skills, specialized knowledge, and clinical competencies to practice in primary care with a focus on provision of care as outlined by the NONPF Core competencies and NONPF Family Population Foci competencies.
+Graduate nursing education also fosters ongoing professional development in order to promote evidence-based nursing research, ethical decision-making reflecting an appreciation of human diversity in health and illness among individuals, families, and communities experiencing life transitions (Schumacher and Meleis, 1994).